 As our goal is to bring people together – for working, talking, eating, and inspiring – Riverdale is becoming a hub for education and entertainment events.
 From chainsaw skills and soil analysis workshops to documentary film screenings, guided yoga practices, art classes and community meals, our offerings are diverse.
-Our 2016 calendar is just starting to grow!
+Our 2021 calendar will be determined on the flexibility of outdoor and social distancing as required during this time.

 Our Prepaid Farm Account is a mutually positive relationship; we the farmers benefit by pre-selling our products and services, which allows for better planning and less waste.
 You the customer have a flexible, prepaid account with which you can buy or not buy our offerings weekly, choosing from a wide variety of products and services, and the most convenient times for you to pick up your fresh produce.